ruslansharipov/ergoist/README.md

 # crn-x-kbd
 Ergonomic fully split keyboard

 Main features:
-- 42 keys including 3 keys thumb cluster (just like on corne)
+- ortholinear layout with 42 keys including 3 keys thumb cluster (just like on corne)
-- all keys are 1u to make it easier to find keycaps (or print them)
+- all keys are 1u to make it easier to find keycaps
-- pcb has big cut for battery, that can fit 35x30 lipo battery. my plan is to fit lipo 503035 500mA battery there
+- pcb has big cut for battery, that can fit 35x30 lipo battery (should fit lipo 503035 500mA)
 - designed to be used with Seeduino Xiao
-- it's wireless only.
-I'm not using wired keyboards, so the first version is wireless, I'll upgrade it in future to have wired option since it's quite popular
+- wireless only.
+Wired version will be supported it in future
-- it doesn't have screen integration, (yet?)
+- no screen integration (yet?)

 Status: